 Clinical research evaluates new laboratory findings that might advance cancer diagnosis, treatment or prevention in human beings.
-The evaluations are done using studies called clinical trials.
-The OSUCCC – James hundreds of clinical trials going on at anytime.
+The OSUCCC – James has hundreds of clinical trials going on at any time.
 Many are original studies initiated by OSUCCC – James investigators.

 OSUCCC – James Clinical Research Strengths